-Editor’s note: The letter that follows is written by a character we’ll be introducing soon in a new fiction series available as exclusive content for our newsletter subscribers.
+Editor’s note: The letter that follows is written by a character in Adjustments.
 The letter was written as a creative exercise to move past a writing slump, having the character step outside the longer work to engage with the material being explored in the story.
 You might find this technique useful yourself in order to work past a block in your writing.

 22 December 2013

 I apologize that I don’t know how to greet you.
 You wrote a lot of letters in your day, so tell me: How does a person address a dead poet?

 You might like to know I write a lot of letters, too.
 Professionally, anyway.
 Mostly they are to comply with some state regulation.
 Or to CYA, as we say: Cover Your—well, you know .
 We need that a lot in the claims business.
 So I write letters to stay out of trouble, not to actually correspond with anyone.
 And I suppose, considering you’re dead and all, this can’t really be considered a true correspondence either.

 I’ve been reading your letters—the ones you wrote to Benjamin Bailey and your brothers and J.H.
 Reynolds.
 Someone should have told you your letters wouldn’t exactly remain private.
 Modern readers—and entities charged with national security—have a thing for other people’s mail.
 It’s why I have a paper shredder.
 But you wouldn’t know anything about that sort of thing.